vladigleba/vladigleba.github.io/posts/prophecy/change.md

 In fact, Mithraism was the Persian name for Babylonian sun worship, for Mithra was the Persian god of light, who, under the Roman Empire, was identified with the sun god *Sol Invictus*, the invincible or unconquerable sun.
 This sun worship was later Christianized when Catholicism declared Sunday holy in honor of Christ’s resurrection—a day long associated with pagan sun worship, not only in Mithraism but also in the religion of ancient Babylon.[^1] Thus, there is a direct line of continuity between the religions of Babylon, Persia, Greece, Rome, and Catholicism—a progression symbolically illustrated in the [image of Daniel 2](/posts/prophecy/europe.md).

-There is only one commandment that is both a law and a measure of time: the fourth.
-The first seeds of its alteration were planted when Constantine converted to Christianity in 312 AD, for after becoming Emperor, he granted Christian bishops influence in the legislative process.
+There is only one commandment that is both a law and a measure of time: the fourth.[^2] The first seeds of its alteration were planted when Constantine converted to Christianity in 312 AD, for after becoming Emperor, he granted Christian bishops influence in the legislative process.
 Under their guidance, he soon passed the first Sunday law in 321 AD, declaring Sunday—the pagan day of sun worship—the official day of rest across the Roman Empire.
 This was reinforced in 364 AD, when the Council of Laodicea urged Christians to observe Sunday as their rest day while prohibiting them from resting on Saturday.
 Thus, the fourth commandment of God was effectively changed—from honoring the biblical seventh-day Sabbath established at creation to observing Sunday—and the rest is history.

 [^1]: Murl Vance, “The Counterfeit Memorial,” *Signs of the Times*, July 29, 1940, p.
 4
+[^2]: The term “times” in “think to change times and laws” also applies to prophetic times—the method of prophetic interpretation in particular.
+The historicist method, championed by the Protestant Reformers, has largely been abandoned in favor of the preterist and futurist methods, introduced by the Roman Catholic Jesuits Luis de Alcazar and Francisco Ribera.
+Alcazar proposed that the prophecies of Daniel and Revelation were fulfilled in the past (preterism), while Ribera suggested they will be fulfilled in the future (futurism).
+Historicism, on the other hand, views prophecy as relevant throughout church history, tracing it to specific historical events, nations, and movements.
+The preterist and futurist methods were introduced mainly to counter the historicist method and to divert attention away from Catholicism as a major power in end-time prophetic scenarios, since historicism unequivocally identifies the Roman Catholic Church [as the sea beast](/posts/prophecy/mark.md) of Revelation 13.

 ## Did Jesus warn about this?